 It’s hard to know what Dylan’s audience would have made of John Wesley Harding at the time – it’s almost a 180-degree reversal from the musical richness and verbal verbosity of Blonde on Blonde.
 But in retrospect, it stands as one of Dylan’s best records.

 Van Morrison made a trio of tuneful, satisfied albums that are known his domestic trilogy, and which reflect his happy settled life in Woodstock.
 Nashville Skyline, which marginally pre-dates the Morrison records, is very much in the same vein, a tuneful, but often slight record of country tunes.
 While John Wesley Harding offered a unique take on country, with the minimal arrangements and Biblical, foreboding lyrics, Nashville Skyline is lyrically conventional, sticking to common country themes.
 There’s little to identify it as a Dylan album, and even his voice is different – Dylan quit smoking temporarily, and his voice here is a pleasant country croon.

-Nashville Skyline is a likeable record, but at the same time it’s surprisingly dispensable for a 1960s Dylan album.
+Nashville Skyline is likeable but at the same time, it’s surprisingly dispensable for a 1960s Dylan album.

 1970, not rated

 I’ve never heard this – it’s a double album largely made up of covers, and in some quarters it was viewed as a mechanism for Dylan to shed his mystique.
 Greil Marcus started his Rolling Stone review with “What is this shit?”, while Dylan described it as “Well, it wouldn’t have held up as a single album—then it really would’ve been bad, you know.
 I mean, if you’re gonna put a lot of crap on it, you might as well load it up!”